purescript-deprecated/purescript-monoid/README.md

 ### Types

     data All where
-      All :: Prim.Boolean -> All
+      All :: Boolean -> All

 ### Type Class Instances